BSI-Bund/secvisogram/docs/user/document/tracking/revision_history/revision/number-usage.en.md

 # Number - Usage

-The version number should be included in each revision history element.
-The value is the version of the document this revision history element corresponds to.
+The document version of the document this revision history element corresponds to is used as value here.

-Must not be `0` or `0.y.z` if the document status (`/document/tracking/status`) is set to `final` or `interim`.
+The value must not be `0` or `0.y.z` if the document status (`/document/tracking/status`) is set to `final` or `interim`.

-Must not include pre-release information.

-Should not include build metadata information.
+The value must not include pre-release information and should not include build metadata information.